Seven Network: 2020s

-In June 2020, Big Brother Australia made a return on the Seven Network with a rebooted program.
-Hosted by Sonia Kruger, the series was pre-recorded and not live as in previous series, with the new version of Big Brother described like a ‘Survivor in a warehouse’ with producers opting to film at a warehouse in Sydney.
+In June 2020, Big Brother Australia made a return on Seven Network with a rebooted program.
+Hosted by Sonia Kruger, the series was pre-recorded and not live as in previous series, with the new version of Big Brother described like a "Survivor in a warehouse", with producers opting to film at a warehouse in Sydney.
 The exact location is North Head Sanctuary, also known as The Barracks.
 On the night Big Brother premiered, Seven also changed their on air theme.